Richard Henry Lee

 Richard Henry Lee (January 20, 1732 – June 19, 1794) was an American statesman and Founding Father from Virginia, best known for the June 1776 Lee Resolution, the motion in the Second Continental Congress calling for the colonies' independence from Great Britain leading to the United States Declaration of Independence, which he signed.
-Lee also served a one-year term as the president of the Continental Congress, was a signatory to the Continental Association and the Articles of Confederation, and was a United States Senator from Virginia from 1789 to 1792, serving part of that time as the second president pro tempore of the upper house.
+Lee also served a one-year term as the president of the Continental Congress, proposed and was a signatory to the Continental Association, signed the Articles of Confederation, and was a United States Senator from Virginia from 1789 to 1792, serving part of that time as the second president pro tempore of the upper house.
 He was a member of the Lee family, a historically influential family in Virginia politics.

 Early life and education

 Lee was born in Westmoreland County, Virginia, to Colonel Thomas Lee and Hannah Harrison Ludwell Lee on January 20, 1732.
 He came from a line of military officers, diplomats, and legislators.
-His father was the governor of Virginia before his death in 1750.
+His father served on the Governor's council and briefly as an interim governor of Virginia before his death in 1750.
 Lee spent most of his early life in Stratford, Virginia, at Stratford Hall.
 Here he was tutored and taught a variety of skills.
 To develop his political career, his father sent him around to neighboring planters with the intention for Lee to become associated with neighboring men of like prominence.
 In 1748, at 16, Lee left Virginia for Yorkshire, England, to complete his formal education at Queen Elizabeth Grammar School, Wakefield.
 Both of his parents died in 1750.
 In 1753, after touring Europe, he returned to Virginia to help his brothers settle the estate his parents had left behind.

 Career

 In 1757, Lee was appointed justice of the peace of Westmoreland County.
 In 1758, he was elected to the Virginia House of Burgesses, where he met Patrick Henry.
-An early advocate of independence, Lee became one of the first to create Committees of Correspondence among the many independence-minded Americans in the various colonies.
-In 1766, almost ten years before the American Revolutionary War, Lee is credited with having authored the Westmoreland Resolution which was publicly signed by prominent landowners who met at Leedstown, Virginia, on February 27, 1766.
+Lee remained a "valuable ally of ...
+Henry and Samuel Adams" throughout the American Revolutionary War.
+An early advocate of independence, Lee became one of the first to create a Committees of Correspondence among the many independence-minded Americans in the various colonies.
+In 1766, almost ten years before the American Revolutionary War, Lee is credited with having authored the Westmoreland Resolution against enforcement of the British Stamp Act 1765, which was publicly signed by prominent landowners who met at Leedstown, Virginia, on February 27, 1766.
 Among the signers were three brothers and one close cousin of George Washington.